100 Notable alumni of

 Occupations

-anthropologistwriterhuman rights activistLatin Catholic priesthistorian
+human rights activistLatin Catholic priesttheologianwriterhistorian

 Biography

-Bartolomé de las Casas, OP was a Spanish clergyman, writer, and activist best known for his work as a historian and social reformer.
+Bartolomé de las Casas, OP; 11 November 1484 – 18 July 1566) was a Spanish clergyman, writer, and activist best known for his work as an historian and social reformer.
 He arrived in Hispaniola as a layman, then became a Dominican friar.
 He was appointed as the first resident Bishop of Chiapas, and the first officially appointed "Protector of the Indians".
-His extensive writings, the most famous being A Short Account of the Destruction of the Indies and Historia de Las Indias, chronicle the first decades of colonization of the West Indies.
-He described the atrocities committed by the colonizers against the indigenous peoples.
+His extensive writings, the most famous being A Short Account of the Destruction of the Indies and Historia de Las Indias, chronicle the first decades of colonization of the Caribbean islands.
+He described and railed against the atrocities committed by the conquistadores against the Indigenous peoples.

 6. Alexander Payne